pandoc/dockerfiles/README.md

 Available Images
 ==================================================================

-Docker images hosted here have a the variants "minimal", "core", and "latex".
+Docker images hosted here have the following variants:

 - minimal: kept as small as possible.
 See the [pandoc/minimal][] repository.